Looking for the best memory techniques for studying?

 If anything, you should consider overwhelming yourself on purpose, if only for a short while.

-Dive in and practice what my friend Jonathan Levi calls “brute force learning.”
+Dive in and practice what my friend and fellow memory expert Jonathan Levi calls “brute force learning.”

 That means instead of trying to cover every last detail, you rush in and get the broadest possible overview as quickly as possible.

 Only after that has been accomplished, do you zero in on the fine details.

 And only then can you discover what memory techniques are really all about without getting caught up in the Sherlock Holmes mythology that traps many students who wish they could use memory techniques as well as they want.